-Presentations, videos, readings, and discussions with Buddhist Teachers, academic researchers, physicians, and practitioners.
+Presentations, videos, readings, and discussions with Buddhist teachers, academic researchers, physicians, and practitioners.
 Video and audio presentations and discussions will focus on the mental and physical experience of death, the time between, and rebirth, as described by emerging medical science and classical texts of Tibetan Buddhism.

 Date and Time Topic